-If you are using Datastax Enterprise you can use Spark SQL connector and query Cassandra using pseudo standard SQL (https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md)
+If you are using DataStax Enterprise you can use Spark SQL connector and query Cassandra using pseudo standard SQL (https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md)

-Another solution is to download the Apache JDBC Driver and query Cassandra using the language CQL.
-Also in this case the JDBC driver is composed by different jars, and so you should deploy the JDBC driver with all dependencies in your application server.
+Another solution is to download the JDBC Driver suitable for your Cassandra distribution and query Cassandra using the CQL language.
+You must deploy the JDBC driver with all dependencies in your application server (copy them into TOMCAT_HOME/lib folder and restart).